denv3rr/RouteNodeHandler/README.md

             - Replaced std::endl with \n in output statements to enhance compilation and execution speed.
             - Reduced overall execution time by optimizing node blocking and path recalculation logic.
         - Enhanced Node Blocking Mechanism:
-            - Improved the logic for randomly blocking and unblocking nodes during simulation to better reflect dynamic environments.
+            - Improved the logic for randomly blocking and unblocking nodes during simulation to reflect dynamic environments better.
         - Error Handling Enhancements:
             - Added checks to ensure the pathfinding algorithm is set before attempting to find paths, preventing runtime errors.
             - Implemented the hasAlgorithm method in PathfindingManager for safer algorithm usage.
         - Color-Coded Output for Improved Readability:
             - Enhanced console outputs with ANSI color codes to differentiate between information, warnings, and errors.
-            - Ensured that node status updates (blocked/unblocked) and pathfinding results are clearly color-coded for better traceability.
+            - Ensured that node status updates (blocked/unblocked) and pathfinding results were clearly color-coded for better traceability.
         - Bug Fixes:
             - Resolved issues related to undefined functions and missing includes, ensuring smoother compilation and runtime stability.